ADMITO-MITO/Authentication-Login-CRUD-Flask/README.md

-# Autentication-Login-CRUD-Flask
+# Authentication-Login-CRUD-Flask
-Sample autentication login CRUD with Flask
+<h2>Sample autentication login CRUD with Flask

+dedicated repository to store the authentication API code integrated with the database